On aggregation-quantization permutability problem for discrete-time Markov chains: Conclusion and open problems

 The CMV uniformization of unitary operators naturally leads to operators which can be interpreted as quantum walks on path graphs and the corresponding decomposition of the Hilbert space.
 Because the coarse-grained graph may not have the path topology this leads to interesting observations regarding the "straightening" procedure of Markov chains and the quasi-probability and quasi-stochasticity, which will be reported in~\cite{DoliwaSiemaszkoZalewski-quasi}.

 Another aspects worth of study, mentioned in the body of the paper, are reductions of walks on Cayley graphs implied by relation on the generators of free groups, information-theoretic aspect of aggregation of quantum walks or the connection to the theory of integrable systems.
+Because many computational problems can be expressed in terms of graph exploration, quantum walks continue to be one of the most active areas of quantum algorithm research.
+A graph with a large automorphism group often allows the Hilbert space to be decomposed into invariant subspaces.
+These questions lie at the intersection of quantum algorithms, algebraic graph theory, spectral graph theory, and representation theory.
+They are mathematically rich, have direct connections to open problems such as graph isomorphism, and are well suited to both theoretical analysis and numerical experimentation.

+One can view quantum walks as the single-particle sector of a quantum many-body system, with spin chains providing one of the simplest realizations.
+The challenge is to understand how the elegant graph-theoretic picture changes when moving from one excitation to many interacting excitations.
+The present research can be generalized to compare interacting and non-interacting walks on graph families equipped with various symmetry structures.
+It is anticipated that results from the theory of integrable quantum systems~\cite{QISM} may prove useful in these studies.

 Finally we remark that in our article we have restricted attention to aggregation of quantum walks obtained by Szegedy quantization of discrete-time Markov chains.
 Other quantization schemes can be investigated from the coarse-graining point of view as well.
 Moreover, aggregation of quantum walks which do not have direct classical counterparts, and which can be used to solve various computational problems is of considerable interest.